Flexible Job for Baby Boomers

-This flexible work life tactic assumes you are a “knowledge worker,” i.e., a professional who commutes daily to reach a computer and a phone to do your job.
-We’ll turn it around so that the laptop and phone goes to the worker (you) instead.
+This flexible work life tactic assumes you are a “knowledge worker,” i.e., a professional who commutes daily but mainly uses a computer and a phone to do your job.
+You could turn it around so that the laptop and phone goes to the worker (you) instead.

 It’s a progression of steps over six months.
 Why not start today?